akgmage/pet_adoption/README.md

 4. **Adopt Me Button**: On the detail page, an "Adopt Me" button is available.
 Clicking this button displays a popup message that confirms the adoption and shows the name of the adopted pet.

 5. **History Page**: The app includes a history page that lists all the adopted pets in chronological order.
-Users can view their adoption history and revisit the profiles of previously adopted pets.
+Users can view their adoption history.

 6. **Dark Mode Support**: The app offers support for dark mode, providing users with the option to switch between light and dark themes for optimal viewing comfort.